ramiuness/robust-portfolio-optimization/README.md

 ## Reference

-If you use this code or methodology in your work, please cite the following paper:
+If you use this repository or find it helpful, please consider citing the referenced paper and this repository.

 > "Robust optimization approaches for portfolio selection: a comparative analysis."
 [Annals of Operations Research, 318(2), 611–639.](https://link.springer.com/article/10.1007/s10479-021-04177-y)